 In Alcúdia, sightseeing possibilities include the beautiful centre with its medieval town walls and, not far from the town, the well-preserved remains of the Roman town of Pollèntia (Latin Pollentia).

 With around 31,000 inhabitants, Inca is one of Mallorca’s biggest cities.
 Besides the Dijous Bo, a well-known festival which is held here each year which you shouldn’t miss if you’re visiting the island, Inca is also known for its shoe and leather production.
 Well-known brands from here include the fashionable Camper shoes and Bestard Boots.

 Known as the heart of Mallorca, Inca is not only a residential city, but also offers Mallorca’s best leather goods and a very special weekly market. […] Inca

-The largest festival on Mallorca takes place in November in Inca.
-Once a cattle market, the island comes to celebrate local traditional crafts and cuisine. […] Dijous Bo
+The largest festival on Mallorca takes place this November in Inca where the island comes together to celebrate local crafts and cuisine. […] Dijous Bo

 More Places on Mallorca

 The Balearic Island of Mallorca has a wealth of interesting towns and villages, plus the stylish capital Palma.
 Explore them all here!

 We hope you found this article about Sa Pobla useful and that you discover new and amazing places as a result of our recommendations.